HenrikBengtsson/future/README.md

 ### Consistent Behavior Across Futures
 Before going through each of the different future strategies, it is probably helpful to clarify the objectives the Future API (as defined by the future package).
 When programming with futures, it should not really matter what future strategy is used for executing code.
 This is because we cannot really know what computational resources the user has access to so the choice of evaluation strategy should be in the hand of the user and not the developer.
 In other words, the code should not make any assumptions on the type of futures used, e.g. synchronous or asynchronous.

 One of the designs of the Future API was to encapsulate any differences such that all types of futures will appear to work the same.
-This despite expressions may be evaluated locally in the current R process or across the world in remote R sessions.
+This despite expressions may be evaluated locally in the current R session or across the world in remote R sessions.
 Another obvious advantage of having a consistent API and behavior among different types of futures is that it helps while prototyping.
-Typically one would use eager evaluation while building up a script and later, when the script is fully developed, one may turn on asynchronous processing.
+Typically one would use eager evaluation while building up a script and, later, when the script is fully developed, one may turn on asynchronous processing.

 Because of this, the defaults of the different strategies are such that the results and side effects of evaluating a future expression are as similar as possible.
 More specifically, the following is true for all futures: